 A joint account can be opened with a spouse and other family members.
 Non-personal joint accounts such as Societies Account, Joint liabilities Group and credit link schemes such as Self Help Group accounts may open as a savings bank account.

 An account meant for Senior Citizens.
 It is a government back savings scheme that gives a higher rate of interest than the SB rate.
 Its interest rate is even better than the counterpart Fixed Deposits. it is called Senior Citizen Savings Scheme-SCSS in short.

 If you are eligible for this account, you can invest up to ₹30 lakhs in it.
 The account is taxable as any other deposit scheme.

 The benefit of this account is- the investor gets a regular source of income.
 It is 100 percent secure, there is no exposure to market rate risk.
-Though the interest pay-out will be post taxed amount.
+However, the interest pay-out will be a post-taxed amount.

 Minors below the age of 18 can open these accounts.
 In the State Bank of India, you may find these accounts as Pehla Kadam and Pehli Udan accounts.

 Minor accounts have limited transactions.
 All services such as ATM cards, Internet Banking, and Mobile Banking can be done with a limited amount.